Biography

 For ten years she was pianist of the award-winning group Tapestry.
 Her other ensembles include Onyx (clarinet, 'cello and piano) and the Giovanni Piano Trio.

-Highlights of last season included trio concerts with former BBC Young Musicians of the Year David Pyatt and Rafal Zambrzycki-Payne, recital tours with violinist Madeleine Mitchell and the complete Beethoven 'cello sonatas with Sebastian Comberti.
+Highlights of recent seasons have included trio concerts with former BBC Young Musicians of the Year David Pyatt and Rafal Zambrzycki-Payne, recitals with violinists Madeleine Mitchell and Gina McCormack and the complete Beethoven 'cello sonatas with Sebastian Comberti.

 Other recent projects include performing late Beethoven alongside J.S.
 Bach’s Goldberg Variations and the commissioning of three new extended settings for mezzo and piano of the poetry of Friedrich Rückert.
 Her groundbreaking enterprise with Alison Smart of the BBC Singers, New French Song, has involved working with twenty of Britain’s leading composers, and has resulted in the creation of a whole new song recital repertoire for the 21st century.